-The vulva is the name given to all the visible sex organs of a woman.
+The vulva is the name given to all the visible female sex organs.
 It is made up of:

 - two thin, delicate folds of skin called the labia minora

 - two large, hair-covered folds called the labia majora, which surround the labia minora.

 - the entrance of the vagina

 - the opening of the tube that drains urine from the bladder (the urethra).